4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 ## 📝Instructions:

+1.Create a function called `minInteger`

-1. Please use the `for` loop function to get the minimum value of the list and print it in the console.
+2.Inside the aforementioned function, please use the `for` loop function to get the minimum value of the list.

+3.The `minInteger` function should then return the minimum value.

+4.Lastly, you should print the returned value outside the function.
+  + `print(minInteger(my_list))`

 ## 💡 Hint: